WPgenWeakest Precondition Generator

 Remark: it is also possible to define the substitution by iterating the unary substitution subst over the list of bindings from E. However, this alternative approach yields a less efficient function and leads to more complicated proofs.

-In what follows, we present the definition of wpgen E t case by case.
+We now present the reformulated definition of wpgen E t, case by case.
 Throughout these definitions, recall that wpgen E t is interpreted as the weakest precondition of isubst E t.

 When the function wpgen traverses a let-binding, rather than eagerly performing a substitution, it simply extends the current context.
 Concretely, a call to wpgen E (trm_let x t1 t2) triggers a recursive call to wpgen ((x,v)::E) t2.
 The corresponding definition is: